GNyoufun/IT-101/docs/api/rest_http_design.md

 **POST "v1/users/{user_id}"**

+If user_id is specified, then the corresponding user's details will be updated according to the .json request body.
+If user_id is not specified, then a new user record is created, with attributes and user_id specified in the .json request body.

+**POST "v1/users/{user_id}/games/{game_id}**

-Creates a new user record for user_id, with attributes specified in the .json request body.
+If game_id is specified, then the corresponding user's game details will be updated according to the .json request body.
+Otherwise, a new game record is added for the user, with attributes and game_id specified in the .json request body.